 The NRI Group has established a Stock Option Plan, Restricted Stock-based Remuneration Plan, and Phantom Stock Plan as share-based payment plans for its officers.
 The NRI Group also has established a Trust-type Employee Stock Ownership Incentive Plan as a share-based payment plan for its employees.
-These share-based payment expenses are included in "cost of sales", "selling, general and administrative expenses" and "finance costs" (Loss on remeasurement of Trust-type Employee Stock Ownership Incentive Plan) in the consolidated statement of comprehensive income.
+These share-based payment expenses are included in "cost of sales", "selling, general and administrative expenses" and "finance income" (Profit on remeasurement of Trust-type Employee Stock Ownership Incentive Plan) and "finance costs" (Loss on remeasurement of Trust-type Employee Stock Ownership Incentive Plan) in the consolidated statement of comprehensive income.
 Please note that the Stock Option Plan was abolished upon the 28th and 29th Stock Option Plans, which were issued in July 2017.

-(1) Stock Option Plan (equity-settled)
+- (1) Stock Option Plan (equity-settled) - a.

-a.
 Details of the share-based plan